Experience-Monks/nyg-jam3/templates/README.md

 ## Accounts

-To be full engaged to this project you will need access below accounts, please feel free to ask for them to the _Lead Developer_, _Producer_ or _Technical Director_
+To be full engaged to this project you will need access below accounts, please feel free to ask for them to the _Lead-Developer_, _Producer_ or _Technical Director_

 * Google Tag Manager
 * Google Analytic